Here is our collection of the best CAM software for SolidWorks, AutoCAD, and other CAD software. Plus, how to choose the right program for your needs!

 |SprutCAM||Stand-alone/Plugin||Windows||iges, dxf, stl, vrml, step, sldasm, sldprt, asm, par, psm, pwd|

-Created in the 1980s in an effort to bring CAM software onto the emerging personal computer market, as up to this point CAD and CAM software were in widely available to small workshops who could not afford the prices of industrial solutions.
+BobCAD-CAM was created in the 1980s in an effort to bring CAM software onto the emerging personal computer market, as up to this point CAD/CAM remained inaccessible to small workshops.
 Today the program is accessible in two versions: There is the comprehensive CAD software that contains the full CAM feature set and then there is the CAM plugin for Solidworks that allows you to create tool paths from within the same program you design your parts in.

 This CAM software for Solidworks includes the a host of modules.
 Simultaneous 5 Axis CNC milling enables you to produce the most complex shapes.
 The lathing module can be harnessed to to quickly create efficient toolpaths for all of your roughing, finishing, threading, and grooving operations.
 Create wire paths with the wire EDM module.
 Increase your turnaround and save material costs with the nesting tool.
 You want to cultivate your artistic side?
 The BobArt tool converts raster images into paths that can then be milled onto the workpiece to create stunning works of art in no time.
 Simulate the machine operations beforehand and save money on scra pieces.
 In short, BobCAD-CAM has everything you could ask from CAM software.